adityasengar/adityasengar.github.io/_posts/2025-07-03-diffusion.md

 \text{Force} \quad F(x) = -\nabla U(x) \Leftrightarrow \nabla \log p(x) = \text{score}_\theta(x)
 $$

 This allows scientists to train a diffusion model on a dataset of known stable molecular conformations.
 The trained model learns the "score" or the implicit "force field" that holds those molecules together.
-They can then plug this learned force field into a **Langevin dynamics simulation**—a method for simulating how particles move under forces and random thermal fluctuations.
+They can then plug this learned force field into a **Langevin dynamics simulation**—a method for simulating how particles move under forces and random thermal fluctuations [^6].

 The update rule for Langevin dynamics is essentially:
 `next_position = current_position + force_field_drift + random_noise_kick`